fujaba/fulibFx/README.md

 the already modified object will be passed after the refresh, just to be modified again.
 This can lead to unexpected behaviour.
 To avoid this, you should try to not modify objects passed as parameters.
 Instead, you should create a copy of the object and modify the copy or modify the object before passing it to the controller.

+### 3. The framework doesn't compile even though the view file exists
+The framework uses an annotation processor to check if the view file exists.
+If the view file is not found, the processor will throw an error.
+Please make sure that the view file is in the correct location and that `options.sourcepath` is set correctly in your `compileJava` task (see [Annotation Processor](#-annotation-processor)).